bookingactivities/booking-activities/readme.txt

 * Fix - Expired cart item notice may appear twice
 * Dev - Add PHP and JS hooks in calendar editor
 * Dev - Replace WC set_quantity with remove_cart_item function when qty = 0 for easier backward compatibility
-* Dev - Ensure that cart item with bookings are merged via Booking Activities process, and not simply increased qty
+* Dev - Ensure that cart item with bookings are merged via Booking Activities process, and not simply increased quantity
 * Dev - Check only once if a cart item should be merged, during add-to-cart validation
 * Dev - Add hooks in the WC cart processes (cart item expired, restored, failed to restore)